PavelPospolit/ReservierungssystemReact/README.md

 ## to start:

-1. StartQuery.sql ausfuehren!
+1. Execute StartQuery.sql with your Database Manager!
-2. in react-backend/dbFiles/dbConfig die richtigen Datenbankeinstellungen (Server, user, password, instancename, evtl Port)
+2. in react-backend/dbFiles/dbConfig Change the following to fit your database: server, user, password, instancename, port (if differs)
 3. **node bin/www** in react-backend (cd .\react-backend\) to start backend
 4. **npm start**  in my-app (cd .\my-app\) to react webapp